jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 There are a lot of free resources to start learning .NET and even, go deeper in specific topics.
 There are also very good paid trainings from community members (ex: [https://dometrain.com](dometrain.com) from Nick Chapsas) or proffesionnal training services.

+The features of .NET, how they have been implemented, their approach and how they are exposed to be used contains the learning effort to be done.

+All these together builds a quite condensed learning curve.

 ## Enterprise/architectural/developer needs

 ## Ecosystem

 ## Business

 ## Performances

 ## EF8

 ## Blazor 8

 ## API developement

 ## MAUI 8

 ## Traces, logging, and debugging

 ## Containerization

 ## Distributed applications, Aspire

 ## Azure development

 ## Development experience